Piyushfromit/JSAlgoDSAMastery/README.md

       console.log("Let's write some awesome code!");
     } else {
       // Cup is already filled, no need to refill. console.log("Cup is already filled!
-Let's dive into coding!");
+Don't waste your time let's together dive into coding!");
     }
 </pre>